Rock Radio Heaven (R)

 Also known as: Birth name was Robert Ray Roddy

-Stations: WQXI Atlanta, WKBW Buffalo, N.Y., KXOL Fort Worth, Tex., KLIF, KNUS-FM Dallas, KOMA Oklahoma City, KQV Pittsburgh, KOST Los Angeles
+Stations: WQXI Atlanta, WKBW Buffalo, New York, KXOL Fort Worth, Texas, KLIF, KNUS-FM Dallas, KOMA Oklahoma City, KQV Pittsburgh, KOST Los Angeles

 Notes: Roddy was the announcer on TV's "The Price is Right" for 17 years, and also announced the situation comedy "Soap" for four years.
 Other TV announcing jobs included the game shows "Whew!", "Battlestars", "Love Connection", "Hit Man" and "Press Your Luck", and as Mike the Microphone on Disney's "House of Mouse".
 Lost close to 200 pounds during his time as "The Price is Right" host.
 Died of colin and breast cancer.